OData/odata.net/docs/1_interfaces+datatypes.md

 }
 ```

-TODO put the code in a repo
+TODO link to the repo instead of having markdown code blocks
 TODO split classes into individual files
+TODO do a demo of implementing a discriminated union
+TODO do a demo of a "terminal" tree that transcribes
 TODO try ref struct

 #### CST transcriber